Skills development at the heart of the Compound Semiconductor cluster's future growth

 The report focuses on current gaps in provision and makes a series of recommendations about which CPD activities should be now prioritised for development.

-Skills development will be essential to enabling growth of the CSconnected cluster with the number of jobs expected to more than double over the next three years.
+Skills development will be essential to enabling growth of the CSconnected cluster, from 1,500 to 3,000 - 5,000 new jobs over the coming years.
 An aim is for CPD activities to reach more than 1,000 semiconductor professionals by 2025, including employees from supply chain organisations.

 The "Continuing Professional Development (CPD) scoping report - CSconnected Strength in Places Fund" was first made available in November 2021 by Cardiff University's CPD unit after consultations with the CSconnected industry partners to better understand how to support the growth of the semiconductor cluster that is placing Wales at the epicentre of the global connectivity, electrification and net-zero revolution.